monnierliz/monnierliz.github.io/index.md

 Payments can be made through PayPal, Zelle, or you can send a check to my home address.
 Just ask.

 **Other In Person Classes Available with Liz Monnier:**
-T'ai Chi Chuan for Relaxation at the Botanical Gardens, Tuesdays 10-11 a.m.
-June 30 - July 28.
+T'ai Chi Chuan for Relaxation at the Botanical Gardens, Tuesdays 5:30-6:30 p.m.
+September 22-October 27.
 All are welcome to find a sense of relaxation through the basic principles of this ancient Chinese movement form.
 Our class will focus on breathing, developing confidence in balance and weight shifts, quieting the mind, moving slowly and finding efficiency and flow in our movement.
 User-friendly Qigong exercises will promote healing and internal harmony.
 Drop ins Welcome.
 Call the Fort Wayne Parks and Recreation Department at 260-427-6000.

 **Dance for PD** Dancing in Your Seat  (dance movement in chair for those with limited mobility) In Person at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802 Mondays 12:30 p.m.-1:30 p.m.
 (Call 260-424-6574 to register,fwdc.org, drop in’s welcome) Classes start July 13.
+**
+Somatic Movement
+Starting this Fall at the Fort Wayne Dance Collective, Mondays 11:00 a.m. -12 noon.

+Somatic Movement is a gentle, exploratory class designed to increase body awareness, improve mobility, and support overall well-being through mindful movement.
+Using guided movement explorations inspired by Feldenkrais Awareness Through Movement ® lessons, participants learn to recognize habitual movement patterns, release unnecessary tension, and discover more efficient ways of moving.
+Students must be able to lie on the floor.
+Rather than focusing on choreography or technique, this class encourages curiosity, attention, and comfort.
+Each lesson offers practical tools that can improve balance, coordination, posture, flexibility, and ease of movement in everyday life.
+No dance experience is necessary, and all levels of movement experience are welcome.
+Whether you are looking to reduce stress, reconnect with your body, complement another movement practice, or simply move with greater comfort and confidence, Somatic Movement provides an inclusive and supportive environment for exploration.
+To register visit fwdc.org or call 260-424-6574.